 Chap.
+XIIV.-A Mason's Home; Newstead Abset and Colonel Wildman.-The

-XIV.-A MASON'S HOME; NEWSTEAD ABBY AND COLONEL WILDMAN.-This it contains some striking traits of character of the last Most Worshipful Grand Master, the Duke of Sussey as frequent crusts of the host wightle Calculational Line Chapter. the Duke of Sussex, a frequent guest of the hospitable Colonel, including also Queen Victoria, the Duke of Wellington, &c. &c.
+Chapter will interest the Craft in general, the Nottinghamshire Masons in particular, as it contains some striking traits of character of the late Most Worshipful Grand Master, the Duke of Sussex, a frequent guest of the hospitable Colonel, including also Queen Victoria, the Duke of Wellington, &c. &c.